Concavity properties of extensions of the parallel volume: Introduction

-The Hopf-Lax solution have a particular interest.
-For example, it can be used to show that hypercontractivity of this solution is equivalent to get log-Sobolev inequalities (see $e.g.$ \cite{Bobkov3}, \cite{Gozlan}).
-Through Problem~B, we pursue the study of this solution by asking for concavity properties in time of the Hopf-Lax solution of the Hamilton-Jacobi equation. \\
+For $\gamma < 0$, one can connect the function $h_t^{(\gamma)}$ with the Hopf-Lax solution of the Hamilton-Jacobi equation (see Section 4 for precise definitions).
+The Hopf-Lax solution is of interest.
+For example, it can be used to show that {\it hypercontractivity} of this solution is equivalent to {\it log-Sobolev inequalities} (see $e.g.$ \cite{Bobkov3}, \cite{Gozlan}).
+In Problem~2, we pursue the study of this solution by investigating concavity properties in time of the Hopf-Lax solution of the Hamilton-Jacobi equation. \\

-We will prove that both Problem~A and Problem~B have positive answers in dimension $1$.
-However, since the Costa-Cover conjecture is false in dimension $n \geq 2$ in such a generality, we won't expect other positive answer of these stronger problems.
-Using the geometric localization theorem of Kannan-Lov\'asz-Simonovits in \cite{KLS} in the form established by Fradelizi-Gu\'edon in \cite{Fradelizi}, we prove: \\
+We shall prove that both Problem~1 and Problem~2 have positive answers in dimension $1$.
+However, the Costa-Cover conjecture fails in dimension $n \geq 2$ in such a generality, thus we won't expect positive answers of these more general problems in dimension $n \geq 2$.
+Using the geometric localization theorem of Kannan, Lov\'asz and Simonovits \cite{KLS} in the form established by Fradelizi and Gu\'edon \cite{Fradelizi} (see Theorem~\ref{FG} below), we prove: \\